Nintynuts/3DMigotoTools/README.md

 Messages may also appear for API calls that are supported, but the majority of those that seemed relevant have.

 Please raise an issue if something is missing that seems useful.

-### Generate simplified Frame Analysis CSV (`Log` function)
+#### Generate simplified Frame Analysis CSV (`Log` and `Set-Columns` functions)

 It is possible to customise the columns output by the program.

+These can be provided via the command line.
+If they follow a file/folder path the application will start the appropriate mode implicitly.

+If they are not supplied via the command line, you will be prompted to enter them when the application starts.

+If you wish to change the columns being output while operating in `Manual` mode, the function `set-columns` can be used.

-The following are valid:
+The following column ids are valid:

 - `All` : uses all below except shaders
 - `IA` : Input Assembler hashes (shorthand for the following, which both include common Input Assembler info)